Kevin Swindell: Dirt career

 Swindell made his impressive debut in dirt racing in 1999 when he won four quarter midget national victories.
 He won two more races in the Tulsa Quarter Midget series in 2000.
 He then leaped into the USAC and World of Outlaws world in 2002, the same series where his father, Sammy Swindell, made a name for himself.
 There, he got back-to-back victories in both series in the 600 Mini-Sprints at Granite City, Illinois, in 2003, showing that he was going to make a name for himself as well.
 In 2004, he won two World of Outlaws sprint car races as a crew chief to his father Sammy.
-He made World of Outlaws history in 2005 when he became the youngest driver to ever finish in the top 10 in a feature event at 15, finishing 6th at Paramatta.
-He even set two new track qualifying records in the USCS series as well and finish 20th in his first season in WoO Sprint Cars.
+He made World of Outlaws history in 2005 when he became the youngest driver to ever finish in the top-ten in a feature event at the age of fifteen, finishing sixth at Parramatta.
+He even set two new track qualifying records in the USCS series as well and finish twentieth in his first season in WoO Sprint Cars.

-In 2006, Swindell won his first career WoO feature event at the Lowe's Dirt Track, becoming the youngest winner in World of Outlaws history at 17.
-In 2007, Swindell teamed with NASCAR driver Kasey Kahne to run the full USAC midget and sprint car schedule and finished 6th and 8th in points in both series respectively.
+In 2006, Swindell won his first career WoO feature event at The Charlotte Motor Speedway Dirt Track (Formerly known as the Lowe's Dirt Track), becoming the youngest winner in World of Outlaws history at the age of seventeen.
+In 2007, Swindell teamed with NASCAR driver Kasey Kahne to run the full USAC midget and sprint car schedule and finished sixth and eighth in points in both series respectively.
 He was the Western World champion in the USAC series at Manzanita in 2008.
 In 2009, Swindell won the USAC Knoxville Nationals and the Louis Vermeil Classic and was the Australian National Midget Champion.
 In 2010, Swindell won his first Chili Bowl Nationals victory and became the youngest driver to ever do so.
 He won it again in 2011 and won the All-Star sprint 140 feature at Knoxville.
-He finished 3rd in points and was crowned Rookie of the Year.
+He finished third in points and was crowned Rookie of the Year.
 In 2012, Swindell won his third consecutive Chili Bowl Nationals and was runner-up in the Knoxville 360 Nationals.
 Swindell made USAC history in January 2013 when he became the first driver to ever win four consecutive Chili Bowl Nationals.